 Regulation 7 provides guidance on materials and workmanship, i.e. the use of the appropriate materials for a construction and how those who are working on the building must behave in a workmanlike manner.
 It outlines a number of ways to assess the suitability of a material for use for a specific purpose.
 'Building a Safer Future: An Independent Review of Building Regulations and Fire Safety' by Dame Judith Hackitt contained a diagram that outlined the process.

 Automist and Regulation 7

-Automist's compilation of applicable Harmonised European Standards can be found here: CE and FCC Marking
+- Read more about Automist's applicable Harmonised European Standards - CE and FCC Marking

 - Read more about Automist's compliance to BS 8458